Social Judo: The Smartest Parenting Tool for the 21st Century

 According to a study done at The Pew Research Center, parents are doing a great job talking with their kids about internet safety as 95% surveyed report having frequent conversations about it.
 Yet every day in the news we see smart and informed kids doing stupid things.
 Think back to the things your parents warned you about.
 Did you listen or did you take some risks?
 Talking itself just doesn’t seem to be enough to combat the dangers today’s kids are exposed to.

 The good news is that nearly half (48%) of parents know the password to their teen’s email account, 43% know the password to their teen’s smartphone and 35% know the password to at least one of their teen’s social media accounts.
-While this is smart parenting and almost half of parents surveyed are doing it, that number needs to be higher.
+While this is smart parenting and almost half of all parents surveyed are doing it, that number needs to be higher.

 In a piece called “Monitoring Your Teen’s Activities: What Parents and Families Should Know” The Center For Disease Control said “monitoring should start in early childhood and continue throughout the teen years, evolving as children grow and mature.
 As children develop into teenagers, adults might view them as more independent and less in need of monitoring.
 But, consistent monitoring throughout the teen years is critical—teens’ desire for independence can bring opportunities for unhealthy or unsafe behaviors.”